GaetanLepage/phd-manuscript/head/abstracts.typ

 = Abstract

 // TODO: Try to remove 1 sentence instead
-#v(-1em)
+//#v(-1em)

-Social robotics is a diverse, multidisciplinary research field aiming to bring capable robotic agents to the physical world.
+Social robotics is a diverse, multidisciplinary research field aiming to design capable robotic agents.
 In particular, it addresses the challenges of human-robot interaction, in which robots operate not in isolated, controlled environments but alongside humans in dynamic and complex tasks.
 This domain involves numerous challenges, including multi-modal perception, action planning, and safe real-world operation.
 This thesis explores a selection of essential tasks involved in building effective social robots.
 Our investigation is oriented toward the acoustic dimension of these tasks.
+Namely, we explore #acr("SSL") both in static and active contexts as well as perceptually-motivated robot navigation.

 // Simulator
 First, we introduce a flexible and powerful acoustic simulation environment.
+It allows for virtually recording signals in reverberant rooms, modeling various microphone arrays, room geometries, and sound sources.
-Built upon state-of-the-art sound rendering components, this environment serves as a feature-rich sandbox for training and evaluating novel auditory algorithms.
+Built upon state-of-the-art sound rendering, this environment serves as a feature-rich sandbox for training and evaluating novel auditory algorithms.
 Deep learning has enabled major advances in robotics, but such methods require large volumes of data—data that is often costly or impractical to collect in physical settings.
 Simulation thus plays a key role in scaling data generation for learning.

 // SSL
 Auditory perception encompasses several core abilities, among which #acr("SSL") is critical for social robots.